 Recent technological advances in digital cameras, computer processors, and computational techniques, such as sub-pixel image matching, make photogrammetry a portable and powerful technique.
-It yields extremely dense and precise 3D surface data with a limited number of photos, captured with standard digital photography equipment, in a relatively short period of time.
+It yields extremely dense and precise 3D surface data with an appropriately limited number of photos, captured with standard digital photography equipment, in a relatively short period of time.
 In the last five years, the variety and power of photogrammetry and related processes have increased dramatically.

 Video: “Photogrammetry for Rock Art”

 Watch this brief video to see an example of a petroglyph rock art panel as a 3D model created using photogrammetry.

 CHI uses an image capture technique for photogrammetry based on the work of Neffra Matthews and Tommy Noble at the US Bureau of Land Management (BLM).
 The BLM Tech Note (PDF) and 2010 VAST tutorial, provide additional information regarding the origins of our methods.
 Neffra and Tommy have been improving their photogrammetry methods at the BLM for over 20 years.
 Their image capture method acquires photo data sets that are software independent and will get the most information-rich results possible from the various photogrammetry software systems on the market.
 CHI has been working in collaboration with Tommy and Neffra for over a decade.
 The four-day photogrammetry training CHI offers was developed by and continues to feature this collaboration.

 The method of image capture taught by CHI is software independent.
 A well-captured photogrammetry data set will produce the same 3D model when processed by a knowledgeable user employing sufficiently robust software.
 Currently CHI uses Agisoft PhotoScan Pro software.